admalledd/revabotica/docs/data_loading.markdown

-data is saved as json. see relevent examples and other docs for what info is stored where. this talks about how it is all saved, where, and why.
+data is saved as json. see relevant examples and other docs for what info is stored where. this talks about how it is all saved, where, and why.

 there is a basic idea: load multiple json sources and merge them together. the different sources are under the pyfsobj under these names and are loaded in this order: